shanselman/babysmash/README.md

 * Download and install, if you don't already have it.
 Available for free at: http://www.autohotkey.com/
 * Run AutoHotkey; for the first time, it will prompt if you want to edit the script.
 You do.
 * If the script is not open, right-click the AutoHotkey taskbar icon (an 'H' icon) and select 'Edit This Script'.
-* Choose and a hotkey.
+* Choose a hotkey.
 Avoid relying on the Windows key, as it will be held while BabySmash starts and may be buggy when you exit BabySmash due to the way the key is intercepted.
-I like to Control+Shift+Z.
+I like to use Control+Shift+Z.
 * Code the hotkey.
 If you're using Control+Shift+Z, you can add "^+z::Run D:\GIT\babysmash\bin\Release\BabySmash.exe" right after the line "#z::Run www.autohotkey.com" (without quotes); Obviously your path to BabySmash.exe will vary depending on where you installed or built the code.
 * Save the file and close your text editor.
 * Right-click the AutoHotkey taskbar, and select 'Reload This Script'.